thomas-soutif/Traductor-Auto-LandOfSika/README.md

 # Traductor-Auto-LandOfSika

-A tool to translate all the XML files of the mod project The Land Of Sika
+A tool to translate all the XML files language of the mod project **The Land Of Sika** by translating with an API Translator Translate also the sentence with dynamic variables as {PLAYER.NAME} without changing the meaning of the sentence.

 **The tool is now released !**